 Photographing reflective objects can be tricky even for experienced photographers.
-And for those displaying these products for sale online, it’s critical that the customer gets not only an accurate portrayal of the products, but one that is not distracting or unflattering.
+For those displaying these products for sale online, it’s critical that the customer gets not only an accurate portrayal of the products, but one that is not distracting or unflattering.

 This photo on the left was taken with the camera’s built-in flash, which should be avoided for reflective surfaces.